Optimal stable Ornstein-Uhlenbeck regression: Local likelihood asymptotic

-For \eqref{C1}, we first recall the expression \eqref{log-lf}.
-For looking at the entries of $\p_\theta^2\ell_n(\theta)$, we introduce several shorthands.
-Let us omit the subscript $\beta$ and the argument $\ep_j$ of the aforementioned notation, such as $g:=g_\beta(\ep_j)$ and so on.
-For brevity we also write
+\textit{Proof of \eqref{C1}.} Recall the expression \eqref{log-lf}.
+To look at the entries of $\p_\theta^2\ell_n(\theta)$, we introduce several shorthands for notational convenience; they may look somewhat daring, but would not bring confusion.
+Let us omit the subscript $\beta$ and the argument $\ep_j$ of the aforementioned notation, such as $\phi:=\phi_\beta(\ep_j)$, $g:=g_\beta(\ep_j)$ and so on.
+For brevity, we also write

 so that \eqref{log-lf} becomes